wubuku/infinite-sea/README.md

 [TBD]

-## Programming

 > **Tip**
 >
-> You may notice that the Chinese version of this article is much longer than this English version.
+> You may notice that the [Chinese version](./README_CN.md) of this article is much longer than this English version.
 > Because of the developer community of this game, we will prioritize updating the Chinese version.
 > If you want more detailed information about the development,
-> perhaps you can check out the Chinese version first using software such as Google Translate.
+> perhaps you can check out the [Chinese version](./README_CN.md) first using software such as Google Translate.
 > Many apologies.

+## Programming

 ### Writing DDDML model files